 A day full of insights, intense discussions and revelations for our participants and us, while we tried to make sense of the gender disparity, gender inequity and commodification of women’s minds and bodies in the society that contribute to the complex landscape of Bride Trafficking in India.
-Of learnings, solutions and thought provoking debates at Civic Architects: The Policy Generation Group. (more…)
+Of learnings, solutions and thought provoking debates at Civic Architects: The Policy Workshop. (more…)

 By Tanya Chandra, Founder, LexQuest Foundation.